Religious Studies

 A-Level Religious Studies involves writing detailed analytical essays, so you must be someone who enjoys writing as well as debating.

-The course links to many other subjects including Sociology, Psychology, History, Politics, English, Business, Economics and Maths
+The course links to many other subjects including Sociology, Psychology, History, Politics, English, Business, Economics and Maths.

 KS4 Core Religious Studies

-Year 10 Overview
+Year 10 and 11

-The Year 10 Core RE will be a course in which students develop their awareness of the philosophical and ethical issues that are both historically significant and currently contentious.
+In line with the Hertfordhire Agreed Syllabus for 2023-2028 students complete 30 hours of study of RE across 6 timetabled RE Days in each year.
 As part of the scheme for learning, students will engage with topics such as the value of religion in society, arguments for the existence or non-existence of God and why some believe evil and suffering to be the biggest challenge to believing in God.
 Through this course students will develop a range of skills including, but not limited to, critical thinking, informed decision making and evaluating the credibility of alternative points of view.

 KS5 Core Religious Studies